How Can You Stop a Suicide?

 Posted Sep 03, 2013

 Though the consequences can be fatal, suicide is not a black or white issue.
 Suicidal people are often very ambivalent.
-They are experiencing an inner debate between a part of them that wants to live (their real self) and a part that wants to die (their anti-self).
+They are experiencing an inner debate between a part of them that wants to live and a part that wants to die.
 Reaching out and connecting with the part of them that wants to live can truly save a life.

 We need to be proactive in offering assistance to individuals who we think might be considering suicide.
 You can start by recognizing some of the red flags that would indicate the person is in trouble.
 While there are long-term risk factors for suicide, there are also immediate warning signs that someone could be planning to take their own life.
 These include:

-1) Trouble sleeping - How well you sleep represents your overall level of arousal.
-People who are suicidal are in an anxious over-activated state in which they are anxious and agitated, struggling with tolerating or regulating unbearable psychological pain.
+1. Trouble sleeping.
+How well you sleep represents your overall level of arousal.
+People who are suicidal are in an overactive state in which they are anxious and agitated, struggling with tolerating or regulating unbearable psychological pain.
 They are desperate for a solution.
 This can make it hard for them to sleep, which, in turn, exacerbates the difficulty they are experiencing trying to calm these feelings down.

-2) Making preparations - Any actions people take toward ending their lives should be taken seriously.
+2. Making preparations.
+Any actions people take toward ending their lives should be taken seriously.
 If a friend jokes that they're going to kill themselves tomorrow, the threat should not be taken lightly.
 If they purchase a weapon or attain any dangerous substance, these are serious signs they could hurt themselves.
-If they're giving away their possessions or saying goodbyes, these are true causes for alarm.
+If they're giving away their possessions or saying goodbye, these are true causes for alarm.

 Too often, suicide may seem like something we can do nothing about, but this is rarely true.
 What we've learned in the field of suicide prevention is that what helps suicidal people stay alive is learning the skills that help them through a suicidal crisis.
-One of the most important findings has been that people can learn the skills to whether crises and stay alive.
-Each of us can play an essential role in helping those around us who struggle with these emotions on this journey to survival.
+Each of us can play an essential role in helping those around us who struggle with these emotions on the journey to survival.